Deep Joint Source-Channel Coding for Image Transmission with Visual Protection: Introduction

 \section{Introduction}

 \IEEEPARstart{T}{he} modular design principle based on Shannon's separation theorem \cite{cover1999elements} is the cornerstone of modern communications and has enjoyed great success in the development of wireless communications.
-However, the assumptions of unlimited codeword length, delay and complexity in the separation theorem are not possible in real wireless environments, leading to sub-optimal separate source channel coding (SSCC).
-Moreover, for time varying channels, when the channel quality is lower than the target channel quality, the SSCC cannot decode any information due to the collapse of channel coding; When the channel quality is higher than the target quality, the separation coding cannot further improve the reconstruction quality.
-This is the famous ``cliff effect'' \cite{skoglund2006hybrid}, which increases the cost of SSCC during the wireless transmission.
-In the past years, joint source-channel coding (JSCC) has been demonstrated theoretically to have better error exponent than SSCC in discrete memoryless source channels \cite{gallager1968information, csiszar1980joint, zhong2007joint,zhong2007error} motivating the development of various JSCC designs over the years \cite{belzer1995joint, heinen2005transactions, cai2000robust, guionnet2004joint} are proposed.
+However, the assumptions of unlimited codeword length, delay, and complexity in the separation theorem are not possible in real wireless environments, leading to sub-optimal separate source-channel coding (SSCC).
+Moreover, for time-varying channels, when the channel quality is worse than the target channel quality, SSCC cannot decode any information due to the collapse of channel coding; when the channel quality is better than the target quality, separate coding cannot further improve reconstruction quality.
+This is the famous ``cliff effect'' \cite{skoglund2006hybrid}, which increases the cost of SSCC during wireless transmission.
+In recent years, joint source-channel coding (JSCC) has been theoretically demonstrated to have better error exponents than SSCC in discrete memoryless source channels \cite{zhong2007joint}, which motivates the development of various JSCC designs over the years.
+Benefiting from the data-driven nature, deep learning (DL)-based JSCC (DJSCC) successfully reduces the difficulty of coding design existing in traditional JSCC for variant types of sources and channels \cite{bourtsoulatze2019deep, weng2021semantic, xu2022deep}, balances performance and storage requirements \cite{kurka2021bandwidth,kurka2020deepjscc,xu2022wireless}, cooperates with orthogonal frequency division multiplexing (OFDM) widely employed in wireless communication systems \cite{yang2022ofdm}, and matches semantic communications \cite{xu2022deepSematic}.